 Mediterranean Halloumi Bake

-Unfortunately for my boyfriend, I prefer having my main meal at lunchtime and by the time he got home 3/4 of it was already gone, ups.
-Although my diet can be described as pretty good, 80% of the time portion control can still be a bit problematic once in a while.
-Another one of my favourite dishes where I find it hard to hold back are these delicious Zucchini Noodles with Tomato Vegetable Sauce.
+Since I prefer having my main meal at lunchtime, 3/4 of it was already gone by the time my partner got home, oops.
+Although my diet can be described as pretty good, portion control can still be a bit problematic at times.

 What is Halloumi Cheese?